system76/tech-docs/src/models/oryp11/repairs.md

 2. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
 3. Unscrew the fan and heatsink screws in the order of the stamped numbers, starting with #1, then #2, and continuing until you have removed #12.
     - The screws are held captive and will not come out of the fans/heatsink.
 The fan screws will click when they are fully loosened.
-    - The order for the 17" model is shown below; the screws are numbered differently on the 15" model.
-Follow the order stamped into the heatsink metal.
     - Do not remove the smaller screws holding the fan covers onto the fans.

 ![Thermal screws](./img/thermal-screws.webp)